-Most dating websites and chatrooms operate legitimately in the UK, but fraudsters have been known to use them to elicit money from people.
-Dating and romance scammers lower their target’s defences by first building an online relationship, then asking for increasingly large sums of money.
+Dating and romance scammers lower their target’s defences by building an online relationship, then asking for larger and larger sums of money.
 Well-meaning men and women have both fallen victim to this.
-Find out more about dating and romance scams.
+Find out more about dating and romance scams below.

 What you should know

-A scammer will make conversation more personal to draw information from you, but will never really tell you much about themselves that can be checked or verified.
+A scammer will make conversation more personal to get information out of you, but won’t tell you much about themselves that you can check or verify.

-They will normally try to steer you away from communicating on a legitimate dating website that could be monitored by staff.
-Their preference is to communicate via email, text and phone, rather than through the dating website or chat room where you met.
+They’ll normally steer you away from chatting on a legitimate dating site that staff could monitor.
+They want you to talk on email, text and phone, rather than through the dating site or chatroom where you met.

-Equally, do not accept any offer of money.
-A scammer may ask you to accept money from them into your own bank account.
-They will come up with a convincing story as to why they can’t use their own bank account.
-The circumstances may appear to be genuine, but you may unwittingly be committing the criminal offence of money laundering.
+Equally, don’t accept any offer of money.
+A scammer may ask you to accept money from them into your own bank account, using a convincing story as to why they can’t use their own account.
+The circumstances may seem genuine, but you could unwittingly be laundering money, a criminal offence.

 What you should know

-Scammers may ask for payment by direct bank transfer, away from the website.
-They may entice you to do this by offering discounts for bank transfer payments.
+Scammers may want you to pay them by direct bank transfer, not through the website.
+They entice you to do this by offering discounts for bank transfer payments.
 Don’t be tempted.

-A scammer will often use photos of accommodation copied from other sites on the internet.
-You can use an image search engine (such as Google Images) to check where else on the internet an image has been used.
+A scammer will often use photos of accommodation copied from other sites.
+Use Google Images to check where else an image has been used.

 The scammer, or their advert, may claim that they belong to a legitimate trade body or consumer protection scheme, such as the Association of British Travel Agents (ABTA).
 Contact the body or scheme to check the person’s credentials.

-Try and research the property yourself.
+Research the property yourself.
 See if it has its own website.
-Always try and call the owner of the property to confirm they are aware of your potential booking.
-If their phone number is not provided, send an email requesting it.
+Always try to call the owner of the property to confirm they know about your potential booking.
+If you can’t see a phone number, send an email asking for it.

-Getting tickets to see your favourite band, football team, popular theatre production or festival can be difficult as tickets can sell out quickly.
-Scammers are taking advantage of this by tempting you to buy tickets that are fake or do not exist.
-Scammers set up websites offering tickets that they do not have access to and cannot provide but are happy to take payment for.
+Getting tickets to see your favourite band, football team, play or festival can be difficult as they sell out quickly.
+Scammers take advantage of this by tempting you to buy tickets that turn out to be fake or their websites offer tickets they can’t provide but are happy to take money for.

 What you should know

-The scammer’s website will offer tickets that have not gone on sale yet or to events that are sold out.
-You may even receive the tickets you have paid for but when you arrive at the event you find out they are fake or have been reported as lost or stolen and are therefore invalid.
+The scammer’s website will offer tickets that aren’t on sale yet or to sold-out events.
+You may even get the tickets you paid for, but at the event you find out they're fake, or have been reported as lost or stolen and are therefore invalid.

-Scammers may tell you a representative will meet you at the event with your tickets and they do not arrive.
+Scammers may tell you a representative will meet you at the event with your tickets, but they don’t turn up.

-Paying for tickets using your credit card offers protection under the Consumer Credit Act if you are scammed.
-Checking online may also provide details of any negative reviews of the website you intend to use.
+Pay for tickets using your credit card, it offers protection under the Consumer Credit Act if you’re scammed.

-Remember, the only way to avoid being scammed is to buy tickets from the promoter, the venue box office, a reputable ticket exchange site or an official agent.
+Remember, the only way to avoid being scammed is to buy tickets from:

-If a website shows the Society of Ticket Agents and Retailers (STAR) logo, you can check if they really are members by contacting STAR directly.
+If a site shows the Society of Ticket Agents and Retailers (STAR) logo, you can check if they really are members by contacting STAR directly.